 The home for your feet.
 The boot can be made from lots of different materials; leather, pleather, and even vegan options.
 They come in narrow, wide, square toe box, etc. Your feet are gonna live inside of your boots for many hours a week.
 So take your time, do your research, and find what makes your feet happy.

-*Keep an Eye on – The sole separating from the boot.
-Also want to make sure there are no massive holes that allow your toes to hang out.
+*Keep an Eye on – The sole separating from the boot and look for excessive wear areas.
 Skates are expensive.
 Whether it be tape, toe caps, or tuff toe.
 Do what you need to do to protect them from holes.